This chair bench tutorial first appeared on Homeright.com.

-That’s totally okay, because it just gives me more of a base coat.
+That’s totally okay, because it just gives me more of a base coat on the chair bench.

 Seriously!!
 Look how little paint is in that Homeright paint cup.

 I did use nearly every drop out of the paint cup to get this chair bench painted RED.
-I intentionally did a VERY light coat by keeping the Finish Max further away from the project, making sure to NOT do full coverage.
+By keeping the Finish Max further away from the project, it allowed me to do a VERY light coat.
+It was my intention NOT to do full coverage.
 I love the look of an old glazed red, and I’ve been trying to perfect this technique with the paint sprayer so I don’t have to brush the paint on projects with spindles and legs.